Malaysians: Ethnic groups and citizenship

 Classification of 2010 Census ethnic group is as set by Inter-Agency Technical Committee (IATC) in Appendix 1.
 IATC is a committee formed to co-ordinate and monitor the implementation and use of standardised codes, classifications and definitions used by the Department of Statistics, Malaysia and other government agencies.
 For the purpose of tabulation and analysis, as well as taking into account the diverse ethnic group in Peninsular Malaysia, Sabah, Federal Territory of Labuan and Sarawak, major ethnic groups according to region as follows:

 Information collected in the census including ethnic group and citizenship was based on respondent's answer and did not refer to any official document.

 Information on citizenship should be used with caution as it is subject to content and coverage errors especially for non-citizens as in censuses in most countries.

 Culture

 Language

 Malaysia contains speakers of 137 living languages, 41 of which are found in Peninsula Malaysia.
 Malaysian, or Standard Malay, is the official language, while English is considered the de facto language for business.
-The Bumiputeras speak various Austronesian and Austroasiatic languages as well as smaller language families such as Tai-Kadai and Creoles.
+The Bumiputeras speak various Austronesian and Austroasiatic languages as well as language families with smaller number of speakers such as Tai-Kadai and Creoles.
 Chinese Malaysians predominantly speak varieties of Chinese from the southern provinces of China.
 The more common varieties in the country are Cantonese, Mandarin, Hokkien, Hakka, Teochew, Hainanese, and Fuzhou.
 Tamil is the predominant among Indian Malaysians, though languages like Telugu, Malayalam and Punjabi are also spoken.